 Green Globe is an internationally recognised standard and evaluates sustainable behaviour in a company.
 There is no comparable certification system because Green Globe not only evaluates sustainability with regard to environmental friendliness but also considers the economic and social aspects in a company.
 The organisation’s key statement is to enable holistic and sustainable management on the basis of far-reaching approaches regarding business management, the environment, and social responsibility both locally and internationally, adherence to legislation and regulations, and consideration of cultural heritage.

 Companies have to meet clearly defined requirements in order to receive a Green Globe certificate.
 For these criteria to remain dynamic and reflect any changes on an international level, they are reassessed and adapted on an annual basis.
 In the furniture industry, Thonet is the only company that not only meets these standards but exceeds and implements them and has received the “Certificate for sustainable and environmentally friendly management”.

-As a Green Globe Gold Member since November 2015 we are one of the companies certified by the Green Globe Standard for more than 5 consecutive years.
+As a Green Globe Platinum Member since March 2019 we are one of the companies certified by the Green Globe Standard for more than 10 consecutive years.
 The Green Globe Gold Membership signifies our corporate responsibility with regard to the use of natural resources and consideration for our employees and local communities.

 The term sustainability, as generally understood, consists of three components that are also described as the three-pillar model of sustainability:

 1. Ecological sustainability stands for the conservation of nature and the environment for future generations.
 It comprises the conservation of biodiversity, climate protection, the preservation of cultural and landscape areas in their original state, and a generally careful handling of the natural environment.